zeyang1225/zeyang1225.github.io/_includes/home.md

 Prior to joining UBC, I obtained my Master of Finance from <a href="https://mitsloan.mit.edu/">MIT Sloan School of Management</a>, and the Bachelor in Economics from <a href="https://en.whu.edu.cn/">Wuhan University</a>.

-I am actively on the <strong >2023-2024 academic job market </strong>.
 Please feel free to reach out and connect!